Jakhongir0103/VLM-R1/README.md

 Copy `.env_example` to `.env` and fill in the environment variables.

 ## Intall the environment
-If you don't have pixi installed, run:
+For reproducable environments, we use a conda compatible tool called Pixi.
+If you don't have Pixi installed, run:
 ```
 curl -fsSL https://pixi.sh/install.sh | sh
 ```
 You can start an interactive job with
 ```
-Sinteract -c10 -g gpu:1 -t 1:0:0 -m 32G
+Sinteract -c10 -t 1:0:0 -m 32G
 ```
 Then cd to this repository and install the environment with:
 ```